jjgp/jjgp.github.io/content/posts/a-ml-dev-setup-with-ngrok-and-colab.md

 So the instance is certainly a container and the initial process is kicked off by some `/datalab/run.sh` that starts a node `/datalab/web/app.js` process.
-There is a Jupyter/IPython notebook process, dap_multiplexer (which stands for "Debug Adapter Protocol" as found in the `/datalab/web` files), a `colab-fileshim.py` Python process (I think used for the Colab file browser?), a [pyright](https://github.com/microsoft/pyright) language server, a [debugpy](https://github.com/microsoft/debugpy) process, a `tmux` session (hmmmm), and among others...
+There is a Jupyter/IPython notebook process, dap_multiplexer (which stands for "Debug Adapter Protocol" as found in the `/datalab/web` files), a `colab-fileshim.py` Python process (I think is used for the Colab file browser?), a [pyright](https://github.com/microsoft/pyright) language server, a [debugpy](https://github.com/microsoft/debugpy) process, a `tmux` session (hello again), and among others...
 I saw all these processes and thought about what I could debug.
 The `/datalab/web/app.js` seemed like a good place to start.

 ## Debugging the datalab proxy server